Mike-200/nc-news/src/assets/txt/runLocally.md

 To run this repo locally:-

 1. Link to the github repo and fork it to your own git account
+2. In your chosen editor, clone the repo using: git clone <web-address from your fork>
+3. Select the main folder of your newly cloned repo
+4. Right click over the folder name and selct: run in integrated terminal
-2. Install the dependancies using: npm install
+5. In the terminal, install the dependancies using: npm install
-3. Run the app using: npm start
+6. Run the app using: npm start

 To run the back end repo locally:-

 1. Link to the github repo and fork it to your own git account
+2. In your chosen editor, clone the repo using: git clone <web-address from your fork>
+3. Select the main folder of your newly cloned repo
+4. Right click over the folder name and selct: run in integrated terminal
-2. Install the dependancies using: npm install
+5. Install the dependancies using: npm install
-3. If you are using WSL, run postgres manually using: sudo service postgresql start
+6. If you are using WSL, run postgres manually using: sudo service postgresql start
-4. The above command is only required on WSL (Windows Subsystem Linux) as the database server is not initialised at startup
+7. The above command is only required on WSL (Windows Subsystem Linux) as the database server is not initialised at startup
-5. Set up the database on your system using: npm setup-dbs
+8. Set up the database on your system using: npm setup-dbs
-6. The above command creates the psql database ready to be seeded
+9. The above command creates the psql database ready to be seeded
-7. Populate the test database locally using: npm seed
+10. Populate the test database locally using: npm seed
-8. The pre-written tests can be run using: npm test
+11. The pre-written tests can be run using: npm test
-9. To run your own tests, the server will need to be listening.
+12. To run your own tests, the server will need to be listening.
 This is done using port 8080 via the command: run start
-10. Your can them run your own tests using insomnia or other similar tools
+13. Your can them run your own tests using insomnia or other similar tools